-This Plan adopts the urban areas, including the urban growth boundaries (UGAs) shown in the Chelan County Comprehensive Plan (see Figure 4.1), as the urban areas for the purposes of solid waste service levels.
-The remainder of the county, which is not designated by the Comprehensive Plan as an urban area or UGA, is hereby designated as the rural areas for the purposes of solid waste service levels.
+Continue from past adoptions and each plan to adopt the urban areas, including the urban growth boundaries (UGAs) shown in the Chelan County Comprehensive Plan (see Figure 4.1), as the urban areas for the purposes of solid waste service levels.
+The remainder of the county, which is not designated by the Comprehensive Plan as an urban area or UGA, has been designated as the rural areas for the purposes of solid waste service levels.